AhmedNadar/rails_7_alpha_template/README.md

 # Rails 7 alpha Template

 A template for a new Rails `7.0.0.alpha2` application with basic gems to get started.
-Fork or/and clone it and start your new Rails 7 project.
+Fork it, clone it and start your new Rails 7 project.

 ### Features
 - Rails 7 alpha with importmap